Overrided/Fb2.Document/Readme.md

 So, `xsd` scheme validation is ommited.

-As far as file can be read in different ways, `Fb2Document` class provides support for most common scenarios of loading, reading and querying data, along with ways to modify node's content.
+As far as file can be read in different ways, `Fb2Document` class provides support for most common scenarios of loading, reading, querying and manipulating `fb2 book` contents and attributes.

 ## Loading